New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: Persisting the

 \section{Persisting the \ourtree{}}

 We now discuss how to persist \ourtree{} upon updates, which is required in certain temporal graph applications.
 Since we focus on temporal graphs, we mainly consider \emph{partial persistence}, where updates are applied only to the last version but we can query any history version.
-The methodology here also extend to the \emph{fully persistent} setting where all versions form a DAG instead of a chain.
+The methodology here also extends to the \emph{fully persistent} setting where all versions form a DAG instead of a chain.
+To persist the \ourtree{}, we need to persist the arrays $\parent{\cdot}$ and $\weight{\cdot}$.
+Below we use the $\parent{\cdot}$ as an example.
+Assume there are $m=\Omega(\log n)$ edge insertions to the \ourtree{}.
+Let $k$ be the total number of nodes that are modified by the $m$ edge insertions.
+The analysis in Sec. \ref{sec:preemptive:analysis:efficiency} and \ref{sec:lazy:analysis} shows that $k=O(m\log n)$.